The Doraemons: Robot School Memories

-The Doraemons Special: Robot Training School (3 volumes): A spin-off focusing on The Doraemons' past journeys in the Robot School, created by Yukihiro Mitani.
-The first volume of the series published in May 1999.
+The Doraemons Special: Robot Training School: A spin-off of The Doraemons manga series created by Yukihiro Mitani, focusing on The Doraemons' past journeys in the Robot School.
+It is part of The Doraemons Special spin-off series, and ran from May 1999 to January 2003 with three volumes.

 Anime

-The Doraemons characters made their anime debut in the 1995 short film 2112: The Birth of Doraemon.
-There are several short animated films of The Doraemons, released alongside the Doraemon theatrical movies from 1996 to 2002.
+The Doraemons characters first made their debut in animated form in the 1995 short film 2112: The Birth of Doraemon.
+From 1996 to 2002, The Doraemons characters have appeared in several short films released alongside the mainline theatrical feature films, with some featuring Dorami in at least two short films released for the subseries.

 Video game

-The Doraemons were prominently featured in the 1995 Japan-only Doraemon video game Doraemon Yuujou Densetsu, released on April 7, 1995 for the 3DO Interactive Multiplayer.
+The Doraemons characters from the 1995 short film have also appeared in the 1995 Japan-only Doraemon video game Doraemon Yūjō Densetsu (ドラえもん友情伝説, Doraemon Friendship Legends) for the 3DO, which was released one month after the short film on April 7, 1995.